From Passive to Active: How Esports Curriculum Ignites Online Student Participation

 Health and Wellness

 Esports can promote health and wellness among online students by providing them with a way to improve their mental well-being and reduce stress.
-Some games —particularly those that make use of virtual reality (VR)— may also be help encourage physical activity.
+Some games, particularly those that make use of virtual reality (VR), may also help encourage physical activity.

-A 2022 study found that 58% of subjects experienced a positive impact on their well-being through playing games.
+A 2022 study found that fifty eight percent of students felt a positive impact on their mental health when playing games.

-Physical Activity: Esports games that involve motion or physical activity, such as virtual reality (VR) games or exergaming, encourage players to move their bodies and engage in physical exercise while gaming.
+Physical Activity: Esports games that involve motion or physical activity, such as virtual reality (VR) games, encourage players to move their bodies and engage in physical exercise while gaming.
 This can help your students combat sedentary behavior and promote cardiovascular health, strength, and flexibility.

 Mental Well-being: Esports can have positive effects on mental well-being by providing your students with a sense of accomplishment, enjoyment, and mastery.
 Through games, they can achieve goals, overcome challenges, and improve skills.
 In turn, this can boost self-esteem, confidence, and motivation in online students.